-on the former Ebor Mill millpond (proposed as a Nonn this plan) which once powered the listed mill on the north dgehouse Beck which fed/continues to feed the former at Ebor Lane bridge, an information/interpretation board paths.
+on the former Ebor Mill millpond (identified as a Nonn this plan) which once powered the listed mill on the north dgehouse Beck which fed/continues to feed the former at Ebor Lane bridge, an information/interpretation board paths.
 The site was restored for public use by CBMDC, Springs Ltd and continues to be the responsibility of ell-used by local people as it could be.
 This is because it ergrown and unkempt following the closure of the mill and volunteers in recent months has however improved both bitat to community benefit.

-s a Bradford Wildlife Area.
+'ildlife Site (Airedale Spring Mill Pond).
 Position adjacent to local corridor value.
-Supports fish in the beck; birds such ey wagtail, dipper, tawny owl, kestrel and sparrowhawk; er, it forms part of the River Worth district level corridor as d's 2009 "Yorkshire and Humber Green Infrastructure oace.

-It has particular local in character and in close proximity It has particular local landscape, historic, recreational recent efforts of local volunteers indicates that its increase.
-Given its significance on multiple levels and the t in its wellbeing, it is a demonstrably special space for
+Supports fish in the beck; birds such ey wagtail, dipper, tawny owl, kestrel and sparrowhawk; er, it forms part of the River Worth district level corridor as d's 2009 "Yorkshire and Humber Green Infrastructure unity site, both local in character and in close proximity It has particular local landscape, historic, recreational ing identified as including both a Local Wildlife Site and a sset.
+The recent efforts of local volunteers indicates that he increase.
+Given its significance on multiple levels and the t in its wellbeing, it is a demonstrably special space for bace.